-Most scams happen online and involve con artists trying to make quick money by posing as brokers, and tricking you with misleading or illegal listings and stolen photos.
+They may try to trick you into forking over a deposit with misleading or illegal listings or stolen photos.
 It’s not hard to spoof an apartment listing or create a real estate agent bio that looks legit.

 [Editor's note: This article was originally published in June 2020.
-We are presenting it again here as part of our summer Best of Brick week.]
+We are presenting it again with updated information for June 2021.]

 That’s why it’s crucial to know how to identify scams during your apartment search.
 To help you avoid scams, Brick Underground offers some of our best advice on protecting yourself—and your money.